 Contents insurance

-Covers the items in your home that could be taken with you if you moved house, like furniture, carpets, laptops and clothing.
+Covers the items in your home that could be taken with you if you moved house.
+Like furniture, televisions, laptops, jewellery and clothing.

 We'll pay to repair or replace the contents of your home if they're lost, stolen, or damaged by something covered by your policy.
 For example, a flood or fire.